Finding a National Identity in an Age of Micro-Cultures

 The Current State of the American Identity

-What Could a National Identity Look Like in the Present America
+What Could a National Identity Look Like in Present America

 At a first glance, I would view a modern American identity as all-encompassing while maintaining respect for its micro-cultures.
 The micro-cultures would feel more like spokes of a wheel that contribute to the stability of the entire wheel (the wheel in its entirety would be the macro culture).
-Currently the micro-cultures are more or less groups of people that sit in a liminal threshold occasionally affecting other groups from a far.
+Currently, the micro-cultures are groups of people that sit in a liminal threshold occasionally affecting other groups from afar.
 Some of these effects are permanent, others aren’t.

 Is it worth pursuing?

 This depends on the unifying force.
 If we rally around becoming the most educated country on the planet, then I would say yes.
-I say yes because I feel that this is goal that can opened up to the majority of Americans.
+I say yes because I feel that this is a goal that can be opened up to the majority of Americans.
 Pouring public funds into education is a long-term payoff that ultimately benefits the country.
-Helping communities with fewer educational opportunities obtain more opportunities for education will help those communities gain autonomy and would allow for less government involvement in their daily lives.
-This could allow for the federal government to focus on larger scale issues while smaller forms of government handle smaller scale problems.
+Helping communities with fewer educational opportunities obtain more opportunities to effective schooling will help those communities gain autonomy and would allow for less government involvement in their daily lives.
+This could allow the federal government to focus on larger-scale issues while smaller forms of government handle smaller-scale problems.

 These are my thoughts so far on national identity.
-I’m sure there are a bunch of historical examples of things like this being fought for and then going horribly wrong.
-Aside from the obvious ones (World Wars), please drop comments below that pick a part these ideas.
+I’m sure there are a bunch of historical examples of things like this being fought for and then going wrong.
+Aside from the obvious ones (World Wars), please drop comments below that pick apart these ideas.
 Thanks for reading.